StefanScott/urweb-queryX1-dyn-ctextbox-onkeyup/README.md

 The file `script.txt` contains all the Linux commands to:

-- get this compiled,
+- compiled the program,
+- (optionally) drop the database,
-- (optionally drop and) create the database, and
+- create the database,
-- (optionally) insert the 50 US states
+- (optionally) insert the 50 US states, and
+- run the program

 using Postgres as the database.